By Sandi Funke

 Feed the goats

 Join us for farm fun at Tolay Lake Regional Park in Petaluma.
 Kids can gather eggs, meet Pete, the mini horse, and hang with the goats.
-We have extended weekday opportunities this summer for kids to try their hands at farm work.
+We have opportunities throughout the summer for kids to try their hands at farm work.

 Head to the beach